FearPix: First Impressions of the Free Horror Movie Streaming Service

 A look at the front page of FearPix shows its three main genres at the top, and various categories below.

 The focus of the FearPix catalog is on lower-budget horror and thrillers from independent producers.
 For someone like me who loves the more obscure side of indie movies, this is great.
-Looking through FearPix’s movies reminded me of the earlier days of Tubi when I would dive deep into the depths of their horror library.
-Looking for something to watch on FearPix is a similar experience, but it’s a more focused experience since the FearPix app is made specifically for horror and thriller fans.
-Plus, as I was digging, I found a good number of movies that aren’t streaming on Tubi, so FearPix is a good alternative.
+Looking through FearPix’s movies reminded me of what first piqued my interest about Tubi, which is diving deep into the depths of their horror library.
+Looking for something to watch on FearPix is a similar experience, but it’s more focused since the FearPix app is made specifically for horror and thriller fans.
+Plus, as I was digging, I found a decent number of movies that aren’t streaming on Tubi, so FearPix is a good alternative.

 Ease of Use